 Introduction

-The crossword revealed in the logic of the crossword puzzles themselves covers the methods of construction of such clues, generally accepted answers, the levels of difficulty at which the latter are to be used, and hints at the disentangling of such clues.
-Composed to help crossword enthusiasts unravel the code of some of the most clever word-conscious clues around, we will teach you exactly how constructors think—so you are no longer left guessing.
+The disclosure in the logic of the crossword puzzles as such is about the means of construction of such clues, generally accepted answers, the degrees of difficulty in which the latter should be applied, and clues to the disentangling of such clues.
+Written to assist the lovers of crosswords in solving the riddle of some of the most ingenious wordplay clues on record, we will answer the question of how the constructors think – so that you no longer have to guess.

 What Does “Slang for Sure” Mean in Crossword Terms?